 "The response we received from the first episode of the documentary has been amazing and now we’re asking viewers to step up.
 If you don't like the idea of a desk job but do like meeting people, pushing yourself, being part of a team and working at the heart of the community, please apply now.

 “Saving lives, whether through carrying out an emergency rescue or educating people about fire safety, is the most fulfilling role anyone can do.”

-You can apply at the age of 17.5 years old and will need a full driver's license and a permanent London address for the past 12 months, although there are some exceptions, for students or those serving in the armed forces.
-The Brigade is looking for the right mixture of skills, aptitude and fitness levels.
+You can apply at the age of 17.5 years old.
+We're looking for the right mixture of skills, aptitude and fitness levels.

 London Fire Brigade Borough Commander for Hackney Steve Dudeney said:

 “It is a worthwhile, varied and really rewarding job where every day we make a difference.
 Your crew members are like a second family and the opportunities available are incredible.
 Going to incidents is exciting but it isn’t just about jumping on a fire engine, we prevent fires from happening and our impact in the community is immense.”

 Recruitment closes on Monday, 14 August 2017 so that applications can be processed and candidates identified.

 The application process